Craig Erickson – Translational medicine and mechanistic studies of brain neurophysiology in Fragile X Syndrome: A NIH Center Overview

 Studies at Yale University and elsewhere are showing that FMRP plays a significant role in the regulation of potassium channels.
 Looking forward, potassium channel opener drugs could rescue some symptoms of Fragile X in humans.

 The 18th International Fragile X and Related Neurodevelopmental Disorders Workshop in Quebec, Canada, was a great success, featuring Fragile X much more heavily than any previous meeting in this series!
-We asked our speakers to summarize their work in their own words.
-These brief updates from researchers investigating Fragile X.
+We asked our speakers to summarize their work in their own words, with brief updates from researchers investigating Fragile X.

-Re-examining the Nature of Fragile X In the wake of negative results from several high-profile clinical trials in Fragile X, we find ourselves questioning many of our previous assumptions about the nature of this disorder.
+In the wake of negative results from several high-profile clinical trials in Fragile X, we find ourselves questioning many of our previous assumptions about the nature of this disorder.
 After all, understanding the basic pathology of disease is critical to development of new treatments — this is true across the board, in all branches of medicine.
-In the early days of Fragile X research, shortly after the FMR1 gene was discovered and the normal protein product of the gene (FMRP) was identified, it was noted that FMRP is an RNA binding protein.
-Whatever the normal function of this single protein which Fragile X patients lack, it had something to do with RNA metabolism.
-Since RNA is the template used to make new proteins, this meant that the Fragile X protein is involved in regulating protein synthesis.
-A synapse showing the axon of neuron 1,Read more

 Studies have shown that the function of inhibitory networks is disturbed in Fragile X. This abnormality is not well understood but appears to be secondary to abnormalities in metabotropic glutamate and endocannabinoid systems.
 With a $90,000 grant from FRAXA in 2013-2014, Dr. Molly Huntsman’s team examined how these networks interact and how inhibitory deficits can best be remedied.